 Bear-resistant products can be a great solution for securing items that attract bears to homes, ranches, campgrounds and other areas where they might find unnatural foods.
-Not all bear-resistant products are created equal though when it comes to their ability to deter bears.
+However, not all bear-resistant products are created equal when it comes to their ability to deter bears.

 A new program evaluates the effectiveness of a variety of commercially-available, bear-resistant products including trash cans, backpacking canisters and wildlife feeders.
 The Southeastern Association of Fish and Wildlife Agencies (SEAFWA) provided start-up funding and professional expertise for the program.